bsmith89/resume/resume.md

         students

--   [2016] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Executive Committee** during the Fall Term
+-   [2016] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Executive Committee** during the fall term

 -   [2014-2015] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Seminar Committee**